AviatrixSystems/Docs/HowTos/tgw_approval.rst

 TGW Approval
 ============================================================

-TGW VPN and TGW DXGW dynamically learns BGP routes from remote peer, Aviatrix Controller periodically pulls the TGW route table and propagate these routes to Spoke VPCs route table that have connection policy to the VPN.
+TGW VPN and TGW DXGW dynamically learn BGP routes from remote peering.
+The Aviatrix Controller periodically pulls the TGW route table and propagates these routes to the Spoke VPCs route table that has connection policies to the VPN.

-There are scenarios where you require an approval process before these learned CIDRs propagation take place.
+There may be scenarios where you require an approval process before the learned CIDRs propagation take place.
 For example, a specific TGW VPN may be connected to a partner network and you need to make sure undesirable routes, such as the default route (0.0.0.0/0) are not propagated into your own network and accidentally bring down the network.

 |tgw_approval|

-Approval is enabled on per TGW VPN and TGW DXGW bases.
-When Approval is enabled on a TGW VPN, dynamically learned routes trigger an email to the Controller admin.
-Controller admin logins into the Controller and go to TGW > Approval, the admin should see the routes, both unapproved and already approved.
-Moving the routes from
+Approval is enabled on a per TGW VPN and TGW DXGW basis.
+When Approval is enabled on a TGW VPN, dynamically learned routes trigger an email to the Aviatrix Controller admin.
+The Controller admin can log in into the Controller and navigate  to
-Pending Learned CIDRs panel to Approved Learned CIDRs panel allows those routes to be propagated.
+**TGW Orchestrator > Approval**.
+Here, the admin sees the unapproved and already approved routes.
+Moving the routes from the Pending Learned CIDRs list to the Approved Learned CIDRs list allows those routes to be propagated.

-To enable Approval, go to TGW > Approval.
-Select the TGW and VPN/DXGW, click Learned CIDRs Approval to enable.
+To enable Approval, go to **TGW Orchestrator > Approval**.
+Select the TGW and VPN/DXGW, and toggle **Learned CIDRs Approval** to Enabled.

 How does it work?
 ---------------------

-When Approval feature is enabled, TGW route table route propagation to connected Security Domain is turned off.
-That is, the TGW VPN/DXGW learned routes are statically programmed into the TGW route table of connected Security Domains after the routes are approved.
+When the Approval feature is enabled, TGW route table route propagation to connected network domains is turned off.
+That is, the TGW VPN/DXGW learned routes are statically programmed into the TGW route table of connected network domains after the routes are approved.

 This is illustrated in the following two examples.